Life is stressful.

 So you accept the stress as it is.
 You stay stressed thinking that’s your fate.

-No matter how busy you are, there are people who need to handle even bigger responsibilities, goals, busier schedule and more relationships.
+No matter how busy you are, there are people who need to handle even bigger responsibilities, goals, busier schedules, and more relationships.
 Most of them burn out.
 But some refuse to stay stressed.

 The difference between the stressed and the calm is not the amount of load in life, it’s how they handle the load.